Balaka Township, Malawi: Transport

 In 2004, the passenger terminals were renovated, and now features recreational bars and several hawkers and restaurants that serve passengers on excursions.
 Telephone bureaus and cyber cafés are available for emergency communications.

 Just opposite the entrance to the bus park, there is a yard where taxis park ready for transporting people to any desired destination.
 There are also lorries are hired for heavy goods.

 There is a rail line that passes through the town.
 It helps people make use of cheap transport to Blantyre and other nearby places.
 Its route to Lilongwe via Salima was closed and is yet to be reopened.

-Business
+Commerce

 Notable fast growing businesses are transportation, operating shops, timber selling, and most technical jobs.
 The market in Balaka is not very big and most of the things that are available on the market are food stuffs and clothes.
 It is a modern market of Malawi standard and can accommodate many vendors even though most of them prefer to sell their things outside the market.
 There are also a variety of shops which keep in stock different items.
-Some of these shops are hardware shops, Groceries, and others that specialise in clothes.
+Some of these shops are hardware shops, groceries, finance and others that specialise in clothes.

-There are six well-known superettes in Balaka town: Metro shop, Ashraffi Superette, Four Ways Superette, Select Superette, Balaka's Best and Seven Star (renamed Fair price Trading as from 1 September 2014).
-All these superettes provide good items to the citizenry.

-Prominent hardware shops are Low Price Enterprise, MAC Hardware, Kuwait Enterprise, and Bolamoyo Investments which have quality hardware merchandise in stock.
-The most prominent furniture business is Umunthu Furniture situated behind the old PEP shop.